pmagaz/reddb/README.md

 ```

 ## Why

 RedDb is the migration of a side project originally written in NodeJs that was designed to store objects in memory (with hd persistance) and do searchs on them.

 ## When

-If you are looking for a some short of Key/Value  you will find better options.
-If you are looking for an embedded fast, lightweight and easy to use in-memory data store with [persistance](#persistance), RedDb could be a good choice.
+If you are looking for a classic Key/Value storage you will find better options since RedDb is not a Key/Value storage per se.
+Even though you can store any kind of [data](#Data), RedDb was designed to store Structs and peform basic search operations in those Structs.
+Said that, if yo if you are looking for an embedded fast, lightweight and easy to use in-memory data store with [persistance](#persistance), RedDb could be a good choice.

 ## API